seratch/ChatGPT-in-Slack/README.md

 # ChatGPT in Slack

+> **:warning: The official Slack integration from OpenAI is now available!
+You may want to try it first: https://my.slack.com/marketplace/A097V82EGG2-chatgpt**

 Introducing a transformative app for Slack users, specifically designed to enhance your communication with [ChatGPT](https://openai.com/blog/chatgpt)!
 This app enables seamless interaction with ChatGPT via Slack channels, optimizing your planning and writing processes by leveraging AI technology.